The Beginnings of Photo Colorization

 The history of applying color to photographs is almost as old as photography itself.
 People back then were used to looking at colorful paintings and always felt as if something was missing from black and white photographs.
-Therefore photographers from the very beginning tried as best as they could to introduce color into their photographs.
 The first attempts dyed or tinted entire photographs in a blue or red hue such as cyanotypes or sepia tones.
-The colorization of black and white photographs has a long and interesting history from these rudimentary beginnings.
-Today all these effects are most commonly done digitally with programs such as Photoshop or Lightroom.

 Up until the mid-1940s the majority of all photographs were black and white due to limitations in modern techniques and technologies.
-This meant that to create a color photograph was an involved and lengthy process.
 A photo had to first be taken, developed, and printed before someone sat down to hand paint this final print.
 As this was naturally a very time-consuming process only a very few people were able to afford such a process and artifact.

 The first artist to create such handpainted photographs was the Swiss painter Johann Baptist Isenring.
 He applied acacia gum and pigments to his photographs around 1839.

 In photo restoration, we have different tools for dealing with different sorts of damages.
 The same was true for coloring photographs.
-Specific techniques were applied for specific desired results.
-These techniques were in turn largely dependent on the materials just as in painting.
-The principal materials and techniques used singly and in combination by different artists were:
+The principal materials and techniques used were:

 - watercolors